Laurae2/R_Installation/README.md

 sudo gdebi rstudio-server-1.1.442-amd64.deb
 ```

+If you get an error on `libjq-dev`, this is normal: it is a Ubuntu 17+ exclusive package.

 ## Install Python (Intel Distribution)

 For GPU, supposes CUDA 9, CuDNN 7, and Python 3.5 (Anaconda 5.1).